rsdoiel/ws/README.md

     ws -cert=/etc/my-cert.pem -key=/etc/my-key.pem -docroot=/www -port=8007
 ```

 Now point your web browser at [https://localhost:8007](https://localhost:8007).
-This is a SSL based webserver so you need to use the https protocol in your URL.
+This is a SSL based webserver.
+You need to use the **https** protocol in your URL.